ColgateUniversityComputerScience/cosc208notes/notesA/2022-11-04_worksheet.md

 ## Warm-up
 Q1: _For each of the following instances of caching, indicate whether the caching is motivated by temporal or spatial locality._
-* A CPU caches the first 32 instructions of a function when the function is called – spatial
+* A CPU caches the first 32 instructions of a function when the function is called
-* A CPU caches all of the instructions for a frequently called function – temporal
+* A CPU caches all of the instructions for a frequently called function
-* A web browser caches the Moodle pages for your courses, which you view multiple times per week – temporal
+* A web browser caches the Moodle pages for your courses, which you view multiple times per week
-* A content distribution network (CDN) caches a video that has gone viral – temporal
+* A content distribution network (CDN) caches a video that has gone viral
-* A content distribution network (CDN) caches "recommended videos" related to a video – spatial
+* A content distribution network (CDN) caches "recommended videos" related to a video

 🛑 **STOP HERE** after completing the warm-up; if you have extra time, take a few deep breaths to reduce stress.